A brief history of the May Day celebrations

 Image credit: Wirestock Creators/Shutterstock.com

-Like many customs and traditions, May Day has its roots set firmly back in the Dark Ages.
+Like many of Britain’s customs and traditions, May Day has its roots set firmly in pre-Christian times.
 The ancient Celts marked the changing of the seasons by holding major festivals at the beginning of each period.
 Beltane or ‘the fire of Bel’, as it was known to the Celts, represented the first day of summer.
 This was celebrated by lighting bonfires to welcome in the new season.
-It’s still celebrated today, but we know Beltane much better as May Day, celebrated on, or close to, the 1st May.
+It’s still celebrated today, but we know Beltane much better as May Day, celebrated on, or close to, the 1st of May.

-Through the ages, May Day has been associated with fun and merriment, but perhaps most significantly, fertility.
-It was customary, especially in villages, that the day would be marked by people frolicking around a maypole.
+May Day has long been associated with fun, merriment, and, in particular, fertility.
+It was customary in rural Britain that the day be celebrated by frolicking around a maypole.
 Each village that held a May Day celebration would also choose its own May Queen.
 The May Day procession would also be headed up by the cavorting figure of Jack-in-the-Green.
 It is thought that the figure of ‘Jack’ is a remnant of the past when our ancient ancestors worshipped trees.

 Cancellation and Restoration